On-call information resources

 General references

-• emc - manufacturers' SmPCs are good for a range of problems including dose, administration, adverse reactions, and interactions.
+• emc and MHRA - SmPCs are good for a range of problems including dose, administration, adverse reactions and interactions.

 • AHFS Drug Informationsubscription needed.
 Use for doses, adverse effects, and administration.
 An American resource so note differences between US and UK product names, formulations, and marketing authorisations (‘product licences’).